Same-sex marriage in Pennsylvania: Public opinion

-A September 2012 Muhlenberg College survey found that 44% of Pennsylvania respondents supported same-sex marriage being legal, while 45% wanted same-sex marriage to be illegal, with 11% undecided.
-A January 2013 Quinnipiac University poll showed that 47% supported same-sex marriage, while 43% were opposed to the idea.
+The January 2013 Quinnipiac University poll showed that 47% supported same-sex marriage, while 43% were opposed to the idea.
 The poll also found that white Catholics supported same-sex marriage by a 50–40 margin, while white Protestants opposed same-sex marriage by a 60–31 margin.
-A January 29–February 3, 2013 Franklin & Marshall poll found that 52% of Pennsylvania respondents supported same-sex marriage, while 41% were opposed.

-A March 2013 PPP survey found that 45% of Pennsylvania voters supported same-sex marriages, while 47% were opposed.
-Asked on the question of marriage or civil unions for same-sex couples in the state, over 74% of respondents indicated support for either (with 38% supporting marriage rights and 36% supporting civil unions but not marriage), with only 24% of respondents opposed to any civil recognition for same-sex couples.
-2% were undecided.
-A May 2013 Franklin & Marshall poll found that 54% of Pennsylvania respondents supported same-sex marriage, while 41% were opposed.
-A survey conducted in December of the same year by the Public Religion Research Institute (PRRI) showed that 61% of Pennsylvania residents supported same-sex marriage, while 35% opposed, and 3% did not know or refused to answer.
-A February 2014 Quinnipiac University poll found that 57% of respondents supported same-sex marriage, 37% were opposed to the idea, and 6% did not know.
+The March 2013 PPP survey found that 45% of Pennsylvania voters supported same-sex marriages, while 47% were opposed.
+Asked on the question of marriage or civil unions, over 74% of respondents indicated support for either—with 38% supporting marriage rights and 36% supporting civil unions but not marriage.
+24% of respondents were opposed to any civil recognition for same-sex couples, while 2% of respondents were undecided.